damiensedgwick/napp/README.md

 - Create a separate branch for your changes.
 This helps keep your work organised.
 - Open a pull request with a clear description of your contributions.

+**NB** Up until this point I have been building the templates in a different project and then copying over the files into this cli so that I am able to build and test it before committing to a new version etc. Moving forward, I want to bring the template project into this repo so that it is easier to contribute to.

 ## License
 The MIT License (MIT)